 Kristin Sherwood, Program Director

-Kristin Sherwood is the Director of Strategic Partnerships for FishChoice, where she works to build and strengthen the organization's collaborative relationships.
-Kristin has more than 15 years of experience in the U.S. and internationally in strategic planning, capacity building, partnership development and grant-making, with a focus on marine and coastal environments.
-Before joining FishChoice in 2015, Kristin ran the Conservation Partnership Initiative for The Nature Conservancy.
-Prior to that, she was a Program Officer at the David and Lucile Packard Foundation.
-Earlier in her career, she worked with IUCN’s marine program in the US/Caribbean, and spent a number of years doing research, supporting small non-profits and diving in the Asia-Pacific region.
-Kristin holds a Master’s degree in Environmental Resource Management from James Cook University in Queensland, Australia.
+Kristin Sherwood is a Program Director at FishChoice, and her primary role is leading FisheryProgress.
+Kristin also helps to build organizational strategy, monitoring/evaluation and foundation relationships at FishChoice.
+Kristin has more than 15 years of experience in international marine and coastal conservation, with a specific focus on strategic planning, capacity building, partnership development and grant-making.
+Before joining FishChoice, Kristin ran the Conservation Partnership Initiative for The Nature Conservancy, and prior to that, she was a Program Officer at the David and Lucile Packard Foundation.
+Earlier in her career, she worked with IUCN’s marine program and spent a number of years doing research, supporting small non-profits and diving in the Pacific.
+Kristin holds a Master’s degree in Environmental Resource Management from James Cook University in Australia.

-Mary Stevens is the Office Manager for FishChoice.
-Before joining the team at FishChoice, Mary worked as the Digital Content Manager for the City of Boston, managing all content for Cityofboston.gov website and its digital marketing initiatives.
+Mary Stevens is the Operations Manager for FishChoice.
+Before joining the team at FishChoice in 2015, Mary worked as the Digital Content Manager for the City of Boston, managing all content for Boston.gov and its digital marketing initiatives.
 It was during this time that she became interested in sustainable food issues while assisting on projects for the Office of Food Initiatives.
 In addition to working in government technology, Mary spent six years working with the Boston Election Department helping to facilitate all local elections, as well as managing marketing campaigns to drive increased voter participation.
 Mary graduated with a B.A. in International Relations from Suffolk University in Boston, Massachusetts.